joshuacline/windick/README.md

 -     $haZZam.cmd -bootmaker -create -diskid 12345678-1234-1234-1234-123456781234 -src BOOT-MEDIA.SAV -vhdx 123.VHDX
 ![Alt text](/png/0-2.png "Boot Creator")
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
-- Customize with classic ascii themes straight from the 1970's, RGB or even the cha-cha!
+- Customize with classic ascii themes straight from the 1970's, RGB or even the cha-cha
 - All imaging operations occur inside of a Virtual Hard Disk Image,  leaving no garbage folders/files behind.
 - No dependencies, Just $haZZam.cmd and a Windows installation source.
 - Recommended to use builds 22000+.
 Always use official sources, unless you're trying to analyze malware. (vhdx-boot w/host-partition-lock is a great way to do this...)
 - Currently $haZZam is made of 100% batch, no embedded scripts of any kind.
 That means no embedded:
 -      · powershell · visualbasic · java · any type of encoding or obfuscation.
 - This program should always be in its raw and readable form, a .CMD file.
 Which can be easily viewed and edited in notepad.
-- The possibility exists for malacious entities to modify this program into something truly nightmarish.
-- So don't be dumb.
-Download only from github.com/joshuacline.
-Or be part of a botnet or worse, that's on you.
+- Only download from github.com/joshuacline
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■